 No one has favorited this theater yet

-The Tudor Cinema in West Kirby was situated on the corner of Grange Road, Bridge Road and Riversdale.
+Located in West Kirby, near Birkenhead, Meseyside, on the corner of Grange Road, Bridge Road and Riversdale Road.
 It was built on the site of the Queens Cinema, which was destroyed by fire in February 1932.
-The Queens had been the public Hall, built in 1897.
+The Queens Cinema had been the public Hall, built in 1897.
 The stage area and side walls of the Queens Cinema were retained in the new building.

 In 1951 ownership passed to Spring Theatres (Cheshire) Ltd., run by a Mr John Watts.
 The final screening was on 30 January 1965 with the showing of Kim Stanley in “Seance on a Wet Afternoon”.
 It became a bingo club, a restaurant, then a shopping arcade.
 It now still stands in use as offices